learn-academy-2023-alpha/week-2-assessment-RichDTran/interview-questions.md

 Researched answer: .map is a collections of key value pairs.
 It does not contain any keys by default. it only contains what is explicitly put into it.
 It can be any value like functions objecs or any primitive.
 It iterates in the order of insertion.

+//** UPDATE :
+map "touches each value in array" and produces that new value in a array.
+Such as % 2===0 in each number in a array.
+If the remainder is 0 it means that it is even if there is remainder it is odd

 3. What is the difference between map and filter?

 Your answer:map returns the information or log from the original array , where as filter returns a specific information based on what is being requested